Andrea101288/ESN-app/ESN-Database/README.md

 # ESN-Database #

-Questa directory raccoglie tutto il materiale riguardante la parte del database.
+This Directory contains files which get data from the ESN urbino and save them into a MySQL database

-* getData.py: Effettuta un parsing dei dati sul sito di ESN-Urbino e li inserisce nel database
+* getData.py: Data parsing  from ESN urbino site and inserting into Database
-* db_skeleton.sql: Scheletro del database
+* db_skeleton.sql: Database